Terminator: The Sarah Connor Chronicles: Release

-Broadcast information
+Broadcast

-An extended cut of the pilot was publicly screened for the first time on July 28, 2007, at the 2007 Comic-Con International convention.
-Originally scheduled to premiere on January 14, 2008, the television broadcast of the show was rescheduled to commence on January 13, 2008, after Fox reorganized their broadcast timetable due to the 2007–2008 Writers Guild of America (WGA) strike.
-As such, Fox's original intention to air Terminator: The Sarah Connor Chronicles in the Monday 8:00 p.m.
-ET timeslot as a lead-in program for 24 was also changed.
-The show was moved to the Monday 9:00 p.m.
+Originally scheduled to premiere on Monday, January 14, 2008, the show's debut was rescheduled to commence a day earlier, after Fox reorganized their broadcast timetable due to the writers' strike.
+Fox originally planned to premiere Terminator: The Sarah Connor Chronicles in the Monday 8:00 p.m.
+ET timeslot as a lead-in program for 24.
+However, the latter show's new season was delayed because of the strike, resulting in the changes.
+Following the Sunday premiere, subsequent episodes of The Sarah Connor Chronicles aired on Monday at 9:00 p.m.
 ET timeslot with Prison Break as its lead-in program.